 The financial statements as audited by the External Auditor, and delivered to the Shareholder shall be certified by the Company Secretary as giving a true and fair view of the Company’s financial condition and operations as at the date at which those financial statements were drawn up.

 The Board shall produce any document, data or information reasonably requested by the Shareholder from time to time.
-In any event the Shareholder shall have right to unrestricted access and rights to all the books and bank accounts belonging to the Company.
+In any event the Shareholder shall have rights to unrestricted access and to all the books and bank accounts belonging to the Company.

 ANNUAL BUDGET

-The Executive Directors shall every year by no later than 90 days prior to the start of the financial year of the Company, submit to the Shareholder for approval a proposed Annual Budget for the Company, in the form and level of detail determined by the Board from time to time.
+The executive Directors shall every year by no later than 90 days prior to the start of the financial year of the Company, submit to the Shareholder for approval a proposed Annual Budget for the Company, in the form and level of detail determined by the Board from time to time.

 The Annual Budget shall include but not be limited to: